 No matter how you brew your coffee, it’s always better to use a burr grinder.
 These machines grind more evenly so that all of the grounds are approximately the same size with very little dust (or “fines” as they’re known.)

 There are two types of burr grinders: Conical and Flat.
 Flat grinders grind the beans between two grooved wheels while conical grinders used grooved metal cones.
 Both are better than blade grinders, but conical burrs are generally preferred over flat.
 They grind more slowly, avoiding excess heat and noise.
 They also tend to produce a more even, reliable grind.

 Both the flat burr as well as conical burr grinders are a definite step up from blades.
 One of the grinders in this review uses flat burrs; the rest are conical.
 Before buying a grinder, we would like you to have a glance on our Buying Guide for Coffee Grinder so that you get more closer to purchase the best option.

-The 5 Best Coffee Grinder Picks for the Home Barista’s
+Top 5 Coffee Grinders for the Home Barista’s

 Bodum Bistro Electric Burr Coffee Grinder

 With its winning combination of style, features and affordability, the Bodum Bistro is one of the most popular home grinders on the market.
 It’s not pricey and won’t take up much space in your kitchen.
-This grinder comes from a family that has an history of making quality French Presses.
+This grinder comes from a family that has an history of making best French Press Coffee Makers.